intel/intel-extension-for-pytorch/examples/cpu/inference/python/models/deepseek/README.md

 **Please avoid cross NUMA node memory access when setting SGLANG_CPU_OMP_THREADS_BIND.**

 `SGLANG_CPU_OMP_THREADS_BIND` specifies the CPU cores dedicated to the OpenMP threads. `--tp` sets the TP size.
 Below are the example of running without TP and with TP = 6.
-By changing `--tp` and `SGLANG_CPU_OMP_THREADS_BIND` accordingly, you could set TP size to other values and specifiy the core binding for each rank.
+By changing `--tp` and `SGLANG_CPU_OMP_THREADS_BIND` accordingly, you could set TP size to other values and specify the core binding for each rank.

 ##### 2.1 Bench one batch